 The BSc in Physics Program, a traditional curriculum, leads to a BSc degree in 6 semesters (currently available only in Hungarian).
-The facilities and scientific-tutorial background of the Institute of Physics and the Institute of Nuclear Techniques offer unique opportunities in areas like low temperature physics, acousto-optics, holography or the nuclear training reactor.
+The facilities and scientific-tutorial background of the Institute of Physics and the Institute of Nuclear Techniques offer unique opportunities in areas like low temperature physics, acousto-optics, holography, nuclear techniques or medical physics.
 A further advantage of our Physics BSc Program is the engineering background provided by the Budapest University of Technology and Economics.
 Two specializations can be chosen: "Physicist" and "Applied Physics".